 What is eduroam?

-eduroam (education roaming) is a service provided via JANET which enables students, reseachers and staff to securely access the internet whilst visiting other participating institutions, using the username and login provided by their home organisation.
+eduroam (education roaming) is the the wireless network available across campus for staff and students.
+The service is provided in partnership with JANET and also enables students, reseachers and staff to securely access the internet whilst visiting other participating institutions, using the username and login provided by their home organisation.

 Does Durham University support eduroam?

-The eduroam service is available across the Durham University campus to visiting academics.
+eduroam is our on campus wireless network which allows Durham University staff and students to connect to the network.
+The eduroam service is also available to visiting academics from other organisations.
 The service is provided by JANET and only available to WiFi enabled devices.
 Wired eduroam access, the ability to logon to a wired university point or a university managed PC, is not currently available.

 If you require wired guest access or are a guest outside of the academic community and need a guest account, please refer to the University Library pages.